 Kara Redoutey, MBA

-What are the barriers to an Annual Fund Program?
+What are the barriers to launching Planned Giving Programs?

-What is the case for doing it anyway?
+What is the case for building a Planned Giving Program anyway?

 How can you help?